 Step 3: Go to the right pane and double-click on the Turn off Microsoft Defender Antivirus option.
-A new window will open; here, make sure that the Disabled option is selected.
+A new window will open; here, make sure that the Not Configured option is selected.
 Click on Ok and apply and exit the Local Group Policy Editor window.

 Now, restart your PC and see if you are able to start Windows Defender.

 The SFC Scan is a command-line utility in Windows that scans for corrupt and broken system files on your PC.
 After the files are found, the tool also fixes them.
 It might be possible that you are unable to run Windows Defender because of system files with issues.
 Here are the steps:

 Step 1: Open Command Prompt on your PC with elevated privileges.
 To do this, press Win + S, then in the Search Bar type cmd.
 Now right-click on the Command Prompt search result and click on the Run as administrator option.

 Step 2: The Command Prompt window will open.
 Type the following command there and press the Enter key:

 Let the scan run; it may take a while.
 When the scan is complete, restart your PC and try to run Windows Defender.

 Solution 7: Do A Registry Cleanup